-оитсоме KEY PROJECT SUPP ORTING ACTIONS TIME SCALE CHAMPION 4.5 Harness the power of emerging technology to deliver timely and accurate travel, product and experience information and exploit opportunities for the clustering/cross-selling of experiences: - Make it easy for intending travellers to source information about the destination - building on dirtourism.ie and Visitdublin.com websites and other online/social media resources; - Facilitate visitors' access to digital and online visitor information channels including the dirtourism.ie and visitdublin.com websites; - Launch new mobile sites and applications and web enabled 'selfie moment' locations within each of the Areas of Focus; and - Further disseminate digital information through other channels and enhance breadth of information by aggregating third party information.
-S DLR Tourism Co-ordinator.
+оитсоме KEY PROJECT SUPP ORTING ACTIONS TIME SCALE CHAMPION 4.5 Harness the power of emerging technology to deliver timely and accurate travel, product and experience information and exploit opportunities for the clustering/cross-selling of experiences: • Make it easy for intending travellers to source information about the destination - building on dirtourism.ie and Visitdublin.com websites and other online/social media resources; • Facilitate visitors' access to digital and online visitor information channels including the dirtourism.ie and visitdublin.com websites; • Launch new mobile sites and applications and web enabled 'selfie moment' locations within each of the Areas of Focus; and • Further disseminate digital information through other channels and enhance breadth of information by aggregating third party information. • Involve community groups and voluntary organisations S DLR Tourism Co-ordinator.
 A coordinated tourism sector working well together and ensuring excellent experiences for VISIT DLR - A dedicated support structure for a co-ordinated tourism economy.
-4.6 • Ensure that investment in DLR's sustainable transport, accommodation and related infrastructure aligns with the destination's best prospects and is future proofed to cater for growing visitor numbers and equipped to manage the impacts (e.g. congestion effects of increased visitation); and • Regularly review the visitor support services network: locations, roles, operating hours, engagement with industry, technology and workforce.
-S DLR Tourism Co-ordinator. visitors.
+4.6 Ensure that investment in DLR's sustainable transport, accommodation and related infrastructure aligns with the destination's best prospects and is future proofed to cater for growing visitor numbers and equipped to manage the impacts (e.g. congestion effects of increased visitation); and Regularly review the visitor support services network: locations, roles, operating hours, engagement with industry, technology and workforce.
+Review the implementation of the action plan annually with DLRCC Area committees DLR Tourism Co-ordinator. visitors.
 4.7 Develop a robust data collection, market intelligence and impact assessment system: Build a user friendly, common framework for capturing data to present a fuller picture of visitor activity across the destination which is managed by the Tourism Co-ordinator; and Source, channel and communicate both quantitative and qualitative intelligence that will support the business decisions of the destination's stakeholders, inform and monitor the implementation of the strategy recommendations and raise the profile of the performance of DLR within the context of the wider destination. М DLR Tourism Co-ordinator.